-Today, we are going to look clever tiny kitchen organization tips and tricks that will help you maximize the small space available to you.
+Today, we are discussing clever tiny kitchen organization tips and tricks that will help you maximize the small space available to you.

 Let’s face it, an unorganized kitchen makes meal preparation a chore even for people who love to cook.
 It’s even worse if you live in a tiny house or a small apartment.